 be built, and funding for the overpass was obtained a bit faster than

 expected.
-Given traffic volumes from Loop 1604 there, only one through
+Given the traffic volumes coming from Loop 1604 there,

-lane should needed.
-If future traffic volumes necessitate an additional
+lane should be needed at that location.
+If future traffic volumes

 through lane, the dedicated lane added from the turnaround can be used